please call: +31 (0)50 367 71 97

 You can apply for this exemption within 12 months of your move to the NL.
 The form and supporting documentation should be sent to the address on the form.

+a.
 Once you have received your BPM exemption, you must have your vehicle inspected and approved by the RDW.

 Inspection at test center Lelystad

 Most of the vehicles brought from outside the EU/EFTA are not built according to a Dutch or European type approval.
 The special equipment required for the inspection is only available at the RDW test center in Lelystad.
+However, some exceptions apply; please read the section below.

 Approve at other RDW locations